 She's created a giant, floor-length illustration involving her iconic psychedelic, cartoon-style characters and ambitious geometric patterns for her solo exhibition, I Don’t Have Time For This in Greenwich Peninsula.
 The illustration – painted onto a wooden stage with a team of helpers – reflects onto an equally-giant mirror on the gallery ceiling, inviting punters to lie directly in the middle of her piece, among her four different worlds (best demonstrated in the video).
 By looking up at yourself, you’re allowing time to ponder, daydream, or simply be still (something we rarely make time for anymore).

-I went to see I Don't Have Time For This and sat down with Hattie to find out the concept behind her artwork.
-Watch the interview below.
+I went to see I Don't Have Time For This and sat down with Hattie to find out the concept behind her artwork – read our interview below or enjoy the video above..

 "This painting gave me an opportunity to do an illustration which was purely an illustration.
 I wanted to make sure there were different sections for people to engage in so it isn’t just one theme," says Hattie.